AlmuraDev/Almura-Patcher/README.md

 Compile
 -------
-To compile both API and Server just simply run the following command in the base directory: `mvn clean install`
+To compile both API and Server just simply run the following command in the base directory: `mvn`

 Create a Patch
 --------------